Welcome to Milo Online

 Yeah, but what does it signify?

-*Shrug* My wife has a bachelor's degree in psychology.
-She asked me to draw a tree, once.
-So I drew one.
+*Shrug* My wife studied psychology in school.
+She once asked me to draw a tree, so I did.

 Whatever.